 In simple terms, jet lag is caused when an individual travels through several time zones via air travel.
 This occurs because of the disruption to your circadian rhythm.
 Your circadian rhythm, commonly referred to as the body clock, maintains your body's natural routines, such as when you want to eat and sleep.
 Your body depends on this routine to function properly, and an integral part of it is when your body is exposed to light and darkness throughout a 24-hour cycle.

 Travelling through time zones so quickly, as is the case with air travel, disrupts this regular rhythm.
 Your body needs time to adjust to the change.
 Factors, such as whether you travel east or west, and oxygen levels in the aeroplane, are also believed to have an effect.

 A quick summary of the causes of jet lag including contributing factors include:

 The main symptoms of jet lag are easily identifiable and may vary from person to person, but are commonly associated with lack of sleep or sleep disturbance.
 They include:

 However, some of the less commonly known symptoms can include:

 It is suggested that jet lag often gets worse the further you travel and the more time zones you cross.
 This in fact may extend the amount of time taken to recover and reset the body clock to its original setting.

 Treating jet lag is important, as it means you can get back to your normal self as quickly as possible.
 Whilst the symptoms of jet lag usually only last around 2 days, some people experience disturbed sleep for a lot longer.
 That's why it's often very helpful to get your jet lag under control via treatment.
 Other benefits include:

-There are some homeopathic treatments that are available to treat jet lag, however, there is no clinical evidence that they are effective.
+There are some homeopathic treatments that are available to treat jet lag.
+However, as with most treatments of this nature there is no clinical evidence that they are effective in their application.

 Some of the ingredients that are used in homeopathic treatments include: